Dteyn/ATFMutationStation/README.md

 - At the moment, the GUI is simple and fairly limited, I'd like to rewrite it in C# and have a nicer looking GUI to go alongside the app.

 - Some way to communicate custom mutator selection in-game to other players using the mod would be great, to prevent the need for each player to manually synchronize settings.

 ---

-## Disclaimer

-> [!WARNING]
-> Modding is done at your own risk!!

-___After the Fall is a multiplayer game, and when modding multiplayer games there is always a risk of being banned.___

-While I've not heard of anyone getting banned for modding After the Fall, be aware that you are modding the game at your own risk.

-In general, game mods can also cause unexpected behavior or crashes.
-While I can't guarantee problem-free modding, I'm happy to help troubleshoot if you run into issues.

----